 The Offer in Compromise is a blessing for the indebted taxpayer.
 Every year in the United States, there are countless individual and business taxpayers who find themselves in debt.
 Many are either unable to pay their taxes or, in doing so, will harm their financial situation further.
 The Offer in Compromise (OIC) is a way to allow these people to pay a partial amount of their taxes due.
 The OIC however, is not a tax waiver and it is not automatically granted.
 The taxpayer needs to file for the OIC and follow all the procedures that accompany this filing process.
 First a couple of things to note:

 - There are no guarantees

-Gather the required documents & supporting documents
+Gather the required documents

 Do your best to make sure everything is in order, and then seek experienced counsel.
 The easier you can make it on the tax professional that will help guide you the rest of the way, the less the tax professional will have to spend and the less money you’ll have to spend.

-Enlist the help of a season tax professional
+Enlist the help of a tax expert

 Spend time seeking out the best tax pro to guide you through the offer in compromise.
 There is more about selecting the right person to guide you through the process elsewhere in the guide, so for now we’ll just say, do not take this decision lightly.